panzhzh/nlp-learning-research-guide/docs/appendix/matlab_guidelines.md

-Below is a complete, guideline and Python recipe using matplotlib to produce publication‑ready figures for SCI journals.
-The code examples use a custom color palette and save output as PDF.
-Do not include any Chinese characters in figure text or code.

----

 ## 1. General Rules

 * **Language:** All figure labels, annotations, legends, and code comments must be in English.
 No Chinese characters are permitted.